cocos-creator/docs-3d-deprecated/en/editor/animation/animation-clip.md

 ![paste-node-data](animation-clip/paste-node-data.gif)

-> **Note**: When using **shortcut keys to copy and paste node data**, please **make sure that no attribute track or keyframe is currently selected**.
+> **Note**: when using **shortcut keys to copy and paste node data**, please **make sure that no attribute track or keyframe is currently selected**.
 Because when there is a selected attribute track or key frame, the animation data will be copied first.
 > If the paste target node does not exist when the attribute track in the animation data is copied, it will not be created automatically.
 Please create the required components in advance.

 - **Migrating node data**: sometimes we will rename the node after the animation is completed, which will cause problems with the animation data, as shown below: